Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 3. Hinduism

-• Practiced mainly in lower and western regions.
+- Practised mainly in the lower and western regions.

 4. Natural and Tribal Religions

-• Nature worship is prominent—trees, rivers, mountains, sun, moon are revered.
+- Nature worship is prominent—trees, rivers, mountains, sun, and moon are revered.

-• Practices like ancestor worship, spirit worship, and rituals for natural forces are common.
+- Practices such as ancestor worship, spirit worship, and rituals to natural forces are common.

 5. Religious Harmony